 Many sites use the middle column of the screen and leave the right and left open to create space, this site uses the left and right sides of the screen, hugging content to the edges leaving the space in the middle to keep the focus on their imagery.

-A small but necessary nicity, when displaying links to PDF’s the viewer is told in the link the type of file and the file size, a very considerate label for those with slower internet connections.
+A small but necessary nicety: when displaying links to PDFs, the viewer is told in the link the type of file and the file size, a very considerate label for those with slower internet connections.

 The upper right corner of the screen houses all sorts of great viewer features such as Google site translation and search.
 Also, a large, yet not glaring and appropriately bright donate button catches viewers eyes and calls to attention the non-profit company status.

-The text on the site is quite small, 12px which is fine for print but seems microscopic in the world of web, bumping it up a few sizes would improve readability greatly and only take a few seconds to accomplish.
-I think this is especially important because donors tend to be a more mature audience and they may greatly appreciate not having to grab a magnifying glass to read the content prior to making the decision to donate.
-Along the same lines the drop down menu content feels fairly small and cramped, bumping up the leading and font size would be an improvement here as well.
+The text on the site is quite small, 12 px, which is fine for print but seems microscopic in the world of web.
+Bumping it up a few sizes would improve readability greatly and would only take a few seconds to accomplish.
+I think this is especially important because donors tend to be a more mature audience, and they may greatly appreciate not having to grab a magnifying glass to read the content prior to making the decision to donate.
+Along the same lines, the drop down menu content feels fairly small and cramped, so bumping up the leading and font size would be an improvement here as well.